forattini-dev/tuiuiu.js/docs/components/scroll.md

 ## ChatList

-Pre-configured for chat/messaging UIs with inverted scroll (newest at bottom).
+Pre-configured for chat/messaging UIs with inverted scroll (newest at bottom) and **auto-scroll enabled by default**.

 ```typescript
 import { ChatList } from 'tuiuiu.js'